zinzy/zinzy.website-v3/content/page/About.md

 Hello, I’m Zinzy Waleson Geene.
 This is my personal website.
 I believe firmly in the practice of showing up in fullness; nuances and flaws included.

-That's why this website is a home for soft stances, lived experiences, and critical notes on the things I hold dear.
+This website is a home for soft stances, lived experiences, and critical notes on the things I hold dear.
 No highlight reel, no likes, no follow button.
 You may [follow](/follow) me the old-fashioned way or, even better, [say hello](/hello).

-### In short

-I am what some would consider an edge case: Afropean, neurodivergent, queer, non-binary, a Jesus follower, and a survivor of domestic violence.
-Midway along the journey of my life (hopefully), I finally feel comfortable to say that my search for kinfolk is a bare necessity.
+I am what some may consider an edge case: Afropean, neurodivergent, queer, non-binary, Christian, living with trauma, and a survivor of domestic violence.
+It shows in some of the things you read here.

-### In long

 If you meet me in person, you'll see I like to laugh a lot.
 It's not fake, either.
-I'm just pleased to be where I am today.
-Ever since I was a child, I expected my mid-thirties to bring peace, clarity, and a reduction in fucks given.
-I was right.
-I'm looking forward to my mid-fifties.
+I'm just thankful to be where I am today.
+I live and work in Amsterdam, and share my life and a petit garden with Anja and Lemonade.
+We live in the city's finest: de Indische Buurt.

+### In long

 I'm of São Toméan and Dutch descent and come from a long line of loud, burgundian band geeks.
 I grew up in the narrow tail-end of the the Netherlands, bike rides away from both Belgium and Germany.

-Being neurodivergent, queer, and a person of color meant I only began to feel a sense of belonging when I moved to Amsterdam.
+I only began to feel a sense of belonging when I moved to Amsterdam.
 Its ability to help me recognize myself in the people around me will never seize to be a requirement for my living arrangements.

 While I had great plans for myself academically, I have yet to decide how I'll spend my Master's degree becoming what I want to be when I grow up.
-I studied Modern Lit and Linguistics at Utrecht University, and embarked on the VU University track to become a pastor.
+I hold a degree in Literature and Linguistics from Utrecht University, and embarked on the VU University track to become a pastor.

 Meanwhile, I had started a design practice in 2007 that, by now, is an enjoyable career in Information Technology.
 Academia has taught me most of what I know about reading and writing.
 It also taught me that everything is a text.

 Music has always played an important role in my life.
 Like all my cousins and friends, I was enrolled in music classes from a very young age.
 Starting on the recorder, I eventually devoted myself to the trumpet, the oboe, and most other wind instruments found in your average local orchestra.
 In elementary school, I taught myself to play the guitar, which gave me access to a string of... string instruments.
 These days, you can often find me at the piano.